influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/flight-sql/python.md

     ```
 ---

-Use Python and the Flight SQL library to query data stored in an InfluxDB Cloud
+Use Python and Flight SQL libraries to query data stored in an InfluxDB Cloud
 Serverless bucket.

 - [Get started using Python to query InfluxDB](#get-started-using-python-to-query-influxdb)